 This is Bison Bite Country

-Welcome to Roam Free Ranch - a regenerative bison operation on 300 acres in Western Montana.
+Welcome to Roam Free Ranch - a regenerative bison operation in Western Montana.
 Our Bison Bites are made right here.
 Now you can really know where your food comes from!
 And because we raise our own animals, we can ensure the integrity of our protein and the welfare of our bison.

 At Roam Free Ranch, our bison eat grass their whole lives just outside our doorstep.
 We create an environment that mimics their native habitat and ancient grazing patterns.
 We call this method regenerative agriculture.
 This not only creates a healthier meat product but preserves native grasslands, the #1 most endangered ecosystem in North America.
 In the same way that bison used to be moved by wolves across the prairies, we rotate bison through fresh grass pastures over short periods.
 This also keeps the animals happier according to their native biological need to roam.
 Raising bison this way produces the most nutrient-dense protein on the planet - higher in iron, b12 and Omega 3s.